 Proof of general eligibility for university entrance (secondary school diploma along with information about all subjects taken and marks)

-New students from non-EU countries: proof of admission on to their selected programme of study at a state or state-recognised university in their home country.
+New students from non-EU countries: proof of admission to their selected programme of study at a state or state-recognised university in their home country.
 This confirmation must be issued by the person or office responsible for making the admissions decision at that university.

 Continuing students: proof of studies already completed at a state or state-recognised university (certificates for individual examinations, diploma examination certificates or state examination certificates); non-EU students must provide confirmation from their home university that they have been admitted as a continuing student.